Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

     return e
 ```

-All of the test cases still succeed.
+All of the test cases still pass.
 Looking at function `r()`, it's logic can be greatly improved.
 Instead of using `for i in range(len(v)):`, we can simply loop over `v` and define `i` above.
 This saves space and allows us to shorten the logic below.
-Also, instead of declaring `t` as an empty array and using `.join()` later, we can just declare `t` as an empty string and add to that.
+Also, instead of declaring `t` as an empty array and using `.join()` later, we can just declare `t` as an empty string and append to that.

 ```
 def r(n): # 194 Bytes